janko/janko.io/_posts/2018-06-02-httprb-is-great.md

 response.body.to_s       # => "<!doctype html>..."
 ```

-Where HTTP.rb really shines is its chainable API for building request options.
+Where http.rb really shines is its chainable API for building request options.
-You can use it to build an HTTP client with default request options, which you
+You can use it to build an HTTP client with default request options, and then
-can then use for subsequent requests.
+make subsequent requests with it.

 ```rb
 # Build an HTTP::Client with default request options